 There’s little doubt that conducting an AWS WAR will improve your cybersecurity.
 After all, the best practices outlined in the Well-Architected security pillar cover a broad range of recommendations to keep your systems protected.

 But you also need a response plan in case the worst happens.
-That’s where a Managed Detection and Response (MDR) solution can help.
+That’s where a managed security services solution like Fortra XDR or Alert Logic’s Managed Detection and Response can help.

-See how safe your systems are by downloading our free AWS Security Checklist.
+See how safe your systems are by downloading our AWS Security Checklist.

 The Bottom Line

-Conducting Well-Architected Reviews will help you produce secure and efficient systems that help your organization meet its business and cybersecurity goals.
-Combine this approach with an effective MDR solution and you can strengthen your cybersecurity and maintain good compliance posture.
+Conducting a WAR will help you produce secure and efficient systems that help your organization meet its business and cybersecurity goals.
+Combine this approach with an effective XDR or MDR solution and you can strengthen your cybersecurity and maintain good compliance posture.

 Antonio Sanchez